isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-first-words-women-poets-from-singapore.md

 Though Aroozoo was a contemporary of well-known historian Wang Gungwu, who belonged to a group of pioneering writers, she is not perceived as part of that circle for her writing was primarily a private endeavour.
 Her poems have mainly appeared in non-literary journals, many were never published, and some (such as her love poems) were even destroyed.
 After graduation, Aroozoo went on to carve out an illustrious career as the Director of the National Library and discontinued her poetry writing.
 It was only in 1999 that her published poems were gathered and re-introduced in <i>Under the Apple Tree: Political Parodies of the 1950s.</i>

-Hedwig Aroozoo was not only one of Singapore’s earliest female poets, but also the director of the National Library of Singapore from 1960 to 1988. <i>Photography by Sean Lee.</i>

 #### **Wong May (1944–)**